MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 **Container Host:** Physical or Virtual computer system configured with the Windows Container feature.
 The container host will run one or more Windows Containers.

 **Container Image:** As modifications are made to a containers file system or registry—such as with software installation—they are captured in a sandbox.
-In many cases you may want to capture this state such that new containers can be created that inherit these changes.
+In many cases, you may want to capture this state such that new containers can be created that inherit these changes.
 That’s what an image is – once the container has stopped you can either discard that sandbox or you can convert it into a new container image.
 For example, let’s imagine that you have deployed a container from the Windows Server Core OS image.
 You then install MySQL into this container.
 Creating a new image from this container would act as a deployable version of the container.
-This image would only contain the changes made (MySQL), however it would work as a layer on top of the Container OS Image.
+This image would only contain the changes made (MySQL), however, it would work as a layer on top of the Container OS Image.

 **Sandbox:** Once a container has been started, all write actions such as file system modifications, registry modifications or software installations are captured in this ‘sandbox’ layer.

 **Container OS Image:** Containers are deployed from images.
 The container OS image is the first layer in potentially many image layers that make up a container.
 This image provides the operating system environment.
 A Container OS Image is immutable.
 That is, it cannot be modified.

 **Container Repository:** Each time a container image is created, the container image and its dependencies are stored in a local repository.
 These images can be reused many times on the container host.
-The container images can also be stored in a public or private registry, such as DockerHub, so that they can be used across many different container hosts.
+The container images can also be stored in a public or private registry, such as DockerHub so that they can be used across many different container hosts.

 ![](media/containerfund.png)